matteo-stat/transformers-nlp-multi-label-classification/README.md

 Welcome to the **transformers-nlp-multi-label-classification** repository! 🎉

 This repo is all about fine-tuning HuggingFace Transformers for multi-label classification, setting up pipelines, and optimizing models for faster inference.
-It comes from my experience developing a custom chatbot with intent detection, where multiple topics can be true simultaneously.
+It comes from my experience developing a custom chatbot, where multiple topics can be simultaneously found in users messages.

 I hope these scripts help you fine-tune and deploy your models with ease!